-Date of Authentication:
+Date of Authentication: -

-This Bond is the Surface Water Revenue Bonds, 20, of the City of Shoreline, Washington, dated , 20, described in the within-mentioned Bond Ordinance.
+This Bond is the Washington, dated the City of Shoreline, ioned Bond Ordinance.

-[Administrative Services Director], as Bond Registrar
+e Services Director], d Registrar

 REGISTRATION CERTIFICATE

-This Bond is registered in the name of the Registered Owner on the books of the City, in the office of the Administrative Services Director of the City, as to both principal and interest.
-All payments of principal of and interest on this Bond shall be made by the City as provided in the Bond Ordinance.
+This Bond is registe the office of the Administra All payments of principal of the Bond Ordinance. ative Services Directo or of the City, as to bo

-Date of
+Date of Name and A ddress of

-Name and Address of Registration Registered Owner
+Registration Registered Owner

-PAYMENT SCHEDULE
+PAYMENT S CHEDULE

-Principal and interest on this Bond shall be payable as set forth in the following schedule:
+Principal and interes t on this Bond shall be e payable as set forth in the following schedule:

 Date Principal Interest Total Payment

-Attachment A